-- 1. If you don't already have access to Lippincott CoursePoint+ for Ricci: Essentials of Maternity, Newborn, and Women's Health Nursing, Third Edition, redeem your ACCESS CODE and complete registration at http://thePoint.lww.com/activate. - 2.
-From the "My Content" page, click on Lippincott CoursePoint+ for Ricci: Essentials of Maternity, Newborn, and Women's Health Nursing, Third Edition. - 3.
-On the welcome screen or from "My Classes", select "Join a Class"-you will select the Cohort 14 option, and enter your CLASS CODE: C413424, and click "Enroll".
+- 1. If you don't already have access to Lippincott CoursePoint+ for Ricci: Essentials of Maternity, Newborn, and Women's Health Nursing, Fourth Edition, redeem your ACCESS CODE and complete registration at http://thePoint.lww.com/activate. - 2.
+From the "My Content" page, click on Lippincott CoursePoint+ for Ricci: Essentials of Maternity, Newborn, and Women's Health Nursing, Fourth Edition. - 3.
+On the welcome screen or from "My Classes", select "Join a Class", enter your CLASS CODE: 6D06AC10, and click "Enroll".